 On-the-spot fines are very common for minor traffic offences and speeding.
 If you do not have cash on you, you’ll be taken to a bank or cash machine.
 If you still can’t pay your car will be impounded until you find a means.

 Child Safety Rules

-A minimum of third party insurance is compulsory in Turkey and you’ll need to be able to prove you have it with your insurance certifcate and preferably, a green card from your insurance company.
+A minimum of third-party insurance is compulsory in Turkey and you’ll need to be able to prove you have it with your insurance certificate and preferably, a green card from your insurance company.